-I have a friend who helped her (now ex) boyfriend to launch a restaurant—his dream business.
+I have a friend who helped her (now ex) partner to launch a restaurant—his dream business.

 She worked tirelessly by his side for almost 2 years, giving over 1,000 hours of her time to help with every conceivable task: marketing, media outreach, photography, website and logo design, running the e-newsletter, and even waitressing, dish washing, and waking up at 5 a.m. to clean the bathroom and scrub toilets before the first rush of customers arrived.